 Maggie Beer's Farm Shop

-One of Australia's most loved cooks, Maggie – along with husband, Colin – has created a collection of all things culinary.
+One of Australia's most loved cooks, Maggie – along with husband, Colin – has created a collection of all things culinary at Maggie Beer's Farm Shop.
 Tastings are available, as well as limited edition produce and cooking demonstrations.
 Enjoy your wares overlooking the lake or take a wander though the trees.

 Butcher, Baker, Winemaker Trail